shoebot/shoebot/doc/source/reference/text.rst

   Note that for the above example to work, you need to install the variable version of `Inconsolata <https://fonts.google.com/specimen/Inconsolata>`_.

+.. _fontsize():
 .. py:function:: fontsize(fontsize=None)

-  Sets the size of the current font to use.
-If called with no parameters, returns the current size.
+  Sets the size of the current font to use, and returns the current size.

+.. _textpath():
 .. py:function:: textpath(txt, x, y, width=None, height=1000000, draw=False)

   Returns an outlined path of the input text.